-- J. Appointments to the board should be subject to a formal, rigorous and transparent procedure, and an effective succession plan should be maintained for board and senior management^a.
-Both appointments and succession plans should be based on merit and objective criteria^b and, within this context, should promote diversity of gender, social and ethnic backgrounds, cognitive and personal strengths. - K. The board and its committees should have a combination of skills, experience and knowledge.
-Consideration should be given to the length of service of the board as a whole and membership regularly refreshed. - L. Annual evaluation of the board should consider its composition, diversity and how effectively members work together to achieve objectives.
+- K. The board and its committees should have a combination of skills, experience and knowledge.
+Consideration should be given to the length of service of the board as a whole and membership regularly refreshed. - L. Annual evaluation of the board should consider its performance, composition, diversity and how effectively members work together to achieve objectives.
 Individual evaluation should demonstrate whether each director continues to contribute effectively.

-17 The board should establish a nomination committee to lead the process for appointments, ensure plans are in place for orderly succession to both the board and senior management positions, and oversee the development of a diverse pipeline for succession.
+- 17. The board should establish a nomination committee to lead the process for appointments, ensure plans are in place for orderly succession to both the board and senior management positions, and oversee the development of a diverse pipeline for succession.
 A majority of members of the committee should be independent non-executive directors.
-The chair of the board should not chair the committee when it is dealing with the appointment of their successor.
+The chair of the board should not chair the committee when it is dealing with the appointment of their successor. - 18.
+All directors should be subject to annual re-election.
+The board should set out in the papers accompanying the resolutions to elect each director the specific reasons why their contribution is, and continues to be, important to the company's long-term sustainable success.